barbenjade/portfolio/README.md

-Here is  where I am storing my resumes and portfolios.
+Here is  where I am storing my resumes and portfolios to keep them updated.